top of page

 When I shared a draft of these notes with Erica, she did what all my cre8tive friends do, and she provided me with feedback I didn’t want to hear.
 Touché!

-She said it wasn't good enough, she wanted at least 3 action steps on how she could help me.
+She said it wasn’t good enough, and she wanted at least 3 action steps on how she could help me.
 If I had ONE WISH for help, what would that be?

-So here goes nothing.
+So here goes nothing!

 8 Truths You Need to Know